How A Change Of Circumstances Can Affect Your Mortgage Application

 How changes can affect your credit score

-However, if your change of circumstances leads to your mortgage offer being withdrawn, this will appear on your credit file.
+However, if your circumstances change, your mortgage offer will be withdrawn, and this will appear on your credit file.
 Because technically you’ve been declined a mortgage.
 This is why any changes should be managed with the help of an expert broker.
 It will reduce the chance of any unnecessary rejections or unwanted marks on your credit file.

-If you want to check your credit score for yourself, head to our credit reports hub to find out how to do it for free.
+If you want to check your credit score for yourself, visit our credit reports hub to learn how to do it for free.

-The brokers we work with are experts in managing changes during the application and mortgage offer stages of the home-buying process.
-We’ll quickly assess your situation and then pair you up with the most suitable advisor.
+The brokers we work with are experts in managing changes during the home-buying process’s application and mortgage offer stages.
+We’ll quickly assess your situation and pair you with the most suitable advisor.

-Just call 0808 189 2301 or make an enquiry.
-We’ll set up a free, no obligation chat between you and your ideal mortgage broker today.
+Just call 0330 818 7026 or make an enquiry.
+We’ll set up a free, no-obligation chat between you and your ideal mortgage broker today.

 Maximise your chance of approval with a specialist if your circumstances have changed